Public-Health-Scotland/slfhelper/README.md

 # slfhelper

 The goal of slfhelper is to provide some easy to use functions which make working with the Source Linkage Files as painless and efficient as possible.

 ## Installation

-You can install slf by using the [devtools package](https://devtools.r-lib.org/)  in R:
+You can install slfhelper by using the [devtools package](https://devtools.r-lib.org/)  in R:

 ``` r
 devtools::install_github("Moohan/slfhelper")
 ```

 Unless you jump through some hoops this may not work on the internal NSS network.
 However it should work on the [RStudio server](http://nssrstudio.csa.scot.nhs.uk/) which this package is designed to be ran on.

 ## Usage